2016 Proceedings and Recordings

 - Jared Zystro, Organic Seed Alliance, Efficient methods to develop new sweet corn cultivars for organic systems.

-This project was funded by the Organic Research and Extension Initiative grant, part of the USDA National Institute of Food and Agriculture.
+This project was funded by the Organic Research and Extension Initiative grant, part of the USDA National Institute of Food and Agriculture in 2015 and 2016.

-Additional funding for the 2015 Conference was provided by the Ceres Trust and the conference was co-sponsored by the University of Wisconsin and the Organic Center.
+In 2015, additional funding was provided by the Ceres Trust and the conference was co-sponsored by the University of Wisconsin and the Organic Center.
 In 2016, the conference was sponsored by the University of California’s Kearney Agriculture Research and Extension Center, the Organic Farming Research Foundation, and the Gaia Fund.